getify/Functional-Light-JS/manuscript/ch9.md

 );
 ```

-With this style, the operations are listed from bottom-to-top, and we still loop over the list 3 times.
+With this style, the operations are listed from bottom-to-top, and we still loop over the list three times.

 Fusion deals with combining adjacent operators to reduce the number of times the list is iterated over.
 We'll focus here on collapsing adjacent `map(..)`s as it's the most straightforward to explain.